 When Would This Be a Good Investment Strategy?

-People typically opt for a short term investment strategy when they have a clear goal in mind.
-Shrewd investors know that by leaving their money in a bank account, not only will they lose the opportunity to grow their money, but they’ll essentially lose money once inflation is taken into account.
+People typically opt for a short term investment strategy when they have a clear goal in mind or when they have excess cash.
+Seasoned investors know that by leaving their money in a bank account, not only will they lose the opportunity to grow their money, but they’ll essentially lose money once inflation is taken into account.

 As such, if you’re looking to inject capital into the financial markets, but you don’t want to lock your money away for too long, then a short term investment is a sound solution.